katjad/javascript101-handbook/README.md

-# The Awesome JS101 Guide
+# Javascript 101 Handbook

-This GitBook is intended to be the primary resource for members of the Bristol Javascript 101 group.
+Welcome to the Javascript 101 Handbook.

-It will help them get started with the right technology and give them a learning road map.
+This opinionated guide aims to help kick start your javascript learning.

+## Contributing
-@todo This guide!
-If you are already a member why not login and contribute a chapter!
+If you are already a member why not login and contribute to a chapter!

 username: javascript101
 password: jabascript101